no-1ne/react-native-bootcamp/_posts/2017-06-25-getting-started.md

   * from the terminal run `react-native run-android`
   * if the above command ran successfully you should see a "Welcome to React Native" on your emulator(fancy name for mobile you are seeing)

-Congratulations, now you have successfully created and run a basic React Native App, That's it for Part I. In the [next part](part2/home-screen.html) we'll start playing with the code, make UI changes and more...
+Congratulations, now you have successfully created and run a basic React Native App, That's it for Part I. In the [next part]({{ site.url }}{{site.baseurl}}/part2/home-screen.html) we'll start playing with the code, make UI changes and more...
 <center>Happy Coding!</center>
 <center>---***---</center>
 ***

 **Note:**

+- Every time you restart your workspace, the local node modules gets deleted.
+So to avoid this, run the following command from your project directory every time you restart the workspace
+  * `npm install`
 - Codenvy shuts down your workspace after every 10 minutes of inactivity, and in this bootcamp it's very important to respect that point.
 Android emulator take time to load!
 - if you get a gray screen in the novnc link, just right click and select __Emulator__.
 - Emulator must be running to run `react-native run-android` otherwise It'll give a "no android devices running" error.
-- If you get stuck somewhere just checkout the [debugging] Section
+- If you get stuck somewhere just checkout the [debugging]({{ site.url }}{{site.baseurl}}/debugging.html) Section